-Soil temperature generally lags behind air temperature in spring, which may require you to wait longer to sow, consequently eliminating some longer season varieties from your garden.
+Soil temperature generally lags behind air temperature in spring, which may require you to wait longer to sow, consequently eliminating direct-sowing of some longer-season varieties from your garden.
 For example, some pumpkins take 120 days to mature, but also require soil temperatures of 70°–90°F for germination.
 If your soil doesn't typically warm in time for a variety to mature, you can start those seeds indoors, essentially extending your growing season by giving plants a head start.
 Even inside, however, some plants will need additional heating to maintain that ideal soil temperature; for those plants, use a waterproof seedling heat mat.
 Using a soil thermometer will also give you an advantage towards successful germination, as you can monitor and adjust the indoor environment to reach the optimal temperature.
 Germination temperature requirements are often higher than what the plant needs to grow, so once germinated, most varieties can be transplanted into cooler soils (after hardening off, and your average last frost dates).

 How to use your soil thermometer